tensorflow/decision-forests/documentation/tensorflow_serving.md

 ./tensorflow_model_server --version
 ```

-In this example, we use an already trained TF-DF model trained.
+In this example, we use an already trained TF-DF model.

 ```shell
 # Get a TF-DF model